 Ming Hua College was established in 1947 by Bishop R.O.
 Hall in what was then the Church of England’s Diocese of Victoria.
 It was at first dedicated to the education of Chinese lay Christians, particularly from disadvantaged backgrounds.

-In 1996, now part of the Diocese of Hong Kong and Macau, the College was renamed Sheng Kung Hui (“Holy Catholic Church”) Ming Hua Theological College and given the responsibility of training priests for full-time ministry in the Church.
-This work continues today as part of the Anglican Province of Hong Kong and Macau, with Ming Hua being the Provincial training centre for clergy and laity.
+In 1996, the College was renamed Sheng Kung Hui (“Holy Catholic Church”) Ming Hua Theological College and given the responsibility of training priests for full-time ministry in the Church.
+This work continues today as part of the Anglican Province of Hong Kong, with Ming Hua being the Provincial training centre for clergy and laity.

 The College’s broader identity, now as in 1947, is to encourage active participation in the thoughtful life of the Church.
 By providing high quality theological programmes, the College has always encouraged members of the Anglican Church to explore deeper understandings of their faith.